xt10101/SG-Notes/Week2_AWS_Notes copy.md

 >**What is Cloud Computing?**

-?>The Idea of decentralizing computer Resources/services by delivery it over the internet. instead of runnning computers or programs locally when can use a cloud provider to store and process the software and access the output over the internet. does not need own or maintain physical servers or data centers instead they are rented.
+>The Idea of decentralizing computer Resources/services by delivery it over the internet. instead of runnning computers or programs locally when can use a cloud provider to store and process the software and access the output over the internet Does not need own or maintain physical servers or data centers instead they are rented.
 ----
 >**How do we know if something is in the Cloud (on-prem vs the cloud)**
 >>If the company runs and maintains physical computer resoures on premise then its on prem, if the company access their computer resoures over the internet and rents them from a provider then its cloud